cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 The IBM Cloud API Key will later be referred to as: `BM_API_KEY`.
 The Classic Infrastructure Key will later be referred to as: `SL_API_KEY` and the Classic Infrastructure username for that Infrastructure Key is `SL_USERNAME`.

 ## Deploying with Terraform
 This section discusses deploying IBM Cloud resources with Terraform.
-This section uses the [IBM Terraform Docker image](https://hub.docker.com/r/ibmterraform/terraform-provider-ibm-docker/) to run the Terraform client.
+This section uses the [Garage Catalyst Docker Image](https://hub.docker.com/r/garagecatalyst/ibm-kube-terraform) to run the Terraform client.

 ### Overview

-This repo contains Terraform templates as well as a couple of scripts to expedite the deployment process of the IBM Terraform Docker container.
-The templates are located in `src/templates` and the scripts are in `src/scripts/tf`.
+This repo contains Terraform resources that will deploy the following:

+- IBM Container Service Cluster (3 nodes), with:
+  - SonarQube
+  - Jenkins
+- PostgreSQL
+- AppID
+- Cloudant
+- Cloud Object Storage

 ### Getting Started